MenuHow it works

 Status, at a glance

-Your bird is always in one of a few states:
+Your bird is always in one of three states:

-- Grounded: you have not posted your first proof yet.
+• Grounded: you have not posted your first proof yet.
+The card shows the bird sitting on the ground, waiting for takeoff.

 Streaks and the leaderboard

-Your streak is the number of workdays in a row you have posted a proof.
-The leaderboard ranks active flights so you can see who else is sharing.
+Your streak is the number of days in a row you have posted at least one proof.
+The leaderboard ranks everyone currently in the air two ways: by their longest flight and by the highest altitude they have reached.
+Crash and you drop off the board until you take off again, so it always shows who is flying right now.
 The aim is not to win it.
 The aim is to keep flying.

 Three ways to post